gaultier/blog/sha.md

 I have not talked about AVX2, AVX512, etc. These could be fun to implement and benchmark.
 If you are interested in this kind of thing, the OpenSSL project (and the various clones and forks) has a [Perl script](https://github.com/aws/aws-lc/blob/7518c784f4d6a8933345d9192b82ecc19bea4403/crypto/fipsmodule/sha/asm/sha1-x86_64.pl) to generate assembly code to do SHA1 with various variants of SIMD and SHA extension.
 I think the numbers are pretty dated but it's a goldmine of information.

+Oh, and I almost forgot: we can compute SHA1 on the [GPU](https://github.com/cr-marcstevens/sha1_gpu_nearcollisionattacks)!

 ## Conclusion

-That was a fun deep dive about performance, SIMD, and a deprecated hash algorithm that is still in use in many applications.
+That was a fun deep dive about performance, SIMD, and a deprecated hash algorithm that is still in use in many applications (e.g. Git).

 What I have learned is that Address Sanitizer really likes SIMD code because it reduces significantly the runtime checks it has to do, and thus the performance impact is greatly reduced.

 SIMD code is like a math puzzle, it's weird and fun.
-I'm happy to do have had my first contact with it.
+I'm happy that I finally had my first real contact with it.

 And it's wild to see different implementations range from 30s to 300 ms (a factor of 100!) to do the same thing.
 Also, optimizers these days are god damn impressive.